 The flu is a highly contagious respiratory illness caused by influenza viruses.
 It can cause mild to very severe symptoms.
 Symptoms include:

 In some instances, flu symptoms may also involve vomiting or diarrhea.
-This is more often experienced by children than adults, but can happen to adults, too.
+This is more often experienced by children but can happen to adults, too.

 How Does the Flu Spread?